dvilinsky/testermatch/README.md

 They work well, but they don't take advantage of any built-in JPA interfaces or JPQL queries.

 ## Other notes
-In `src/main/java/resources` there is quick and dirty python script in `csv_to_sql.py` which I used to generate the migration insertion files.
+In `src/main/java/resources` there is a quick and dirty python script in `csv_to_sql.py` which I used to generate the migration insertion files.
 It is not necessary to use this service, but is included in case you were interested in seeing it.